bibleexchange/courses/book-of-romans/803_patiently-wait-for-the-adoption.md

 - There is a difference between Divine guidance and natural reasoning, circumstances or impressions.
 - Sons of God - "Sons" means adult sons - sons that have come of age

+1. Distinct Direction

+- The Holy Spirit makes no mistakes.
+People do, but the Holy Spirit does not.
+- The Holy Spirit leads as the Pillar of Cloud and Fire that led Israel.
+- The Holy Spirit guides as the guide to a traveller.
+- The Holy Spirit leads us as a General leads his army.
+- The Holy Spirit guides us as a ship is by the pilot.
+Where He governs He leads.
+They must be subject to His will.
+- The Holy Spirit leads the willing.

+2. Detailed Direction

+- The Holy Spirit gives absolute, clear, detailed instructions.

+Philip (Acts 8:29-30); Peter (Acts 10:19-20); The Church ( Acts 13:2-4); Paul (Acts 16:6)

+- The Holy Spirit's Leading is into Truth (John 16:13), by the Word (Psalm 119:105) and in Power (Romans 8:14).

+> Romans 8:14&mdash;For as many as are led ["ago"]&hellip;

+The Greek word "ago" means to bring or carry like the wind.
+The Holy Spirit leads like the wind in the sails of a ship.
+The sails have to be set right.
+Also, like the influence of the son on teh trees.
+The sun draws life into the trees.

+3. Decision for Direction

+> Romans 8:14&mdash;For as many as are led ["ago"]&hellip;

+- There must be a decision made.
+- There must be a definite decision and your decision will not be changeable.
+- There must be a knowledgeable decision ( 1 Corinthians 2:9-10; Galatians 5:18)

+4. Deliverance Demanded

+> Romans 8:14&hellip;they are the sons of God.

+"huios" positioned as a son

+- Completed Deliverance
+- Mature Sons.
+Their conduct gives evidence of the diginity of their relationship and their likeness of His character.

 ###### The Explanation of Maturity

 > 1 Peter 2:1-2&mdash;Wherefore laying aside all malice, and all guile, and hypocrisies, and envies, and all evil speakings, 2 As newborn babes, desire the sincere milk of the word, that ye may grow thereby: